smuellerDD/lrng/test/sp80090b/recording-restart/README.md

 # Tests of Entropy during early boot

 This test collects the first 1,000 entropy event values (i.e. interrupts) generated during boot of the Linux kernel.
+The collection of raw entropy after reboot is compliant to SP800-90B section 3.1.4.

 The test infrastructure sets the Linux system up to reboot the system some 1,000 times to collect these 1,000 event values.